celorin/IR-Controller/README.md

 # IR-Controller
 This project is composed of members of TDU.<br>
-Build a browser-based infrared controller via Heroku with Raspberry Pi.
+Build a browser-based infrared controller via Heroku with ESP32.